 KIC Legal Entity: Through its various bodies (see Figure 10), the KIC Legal Entity (LE) "EIT Manufacturing" (a non-for-profit association in French law) is responsible for developing and executing the KIC strategy and operations.
 It is the main interlocutor toward the EIT and the other EIT KICs, and has its seat in the Paris region, in Palaiseau.
-EIT Manufacturing established a commercial entity to develop services and contribute to the Financial Sustainability of the KIC (see 5.4).
-The KIC Legal Entity composed of the following bodies: (1) Assembly Partner (PA); (2) Supervisory Board (SB); and (3) Management Team (MT).
-In addition, ancillary bodies with advisory functions are established as needed (e.g. Legal Working Group, IP Board etc.).
+EIT Manufacturing established a commercial entity develop and services contribute to the Financial Sustainability of the KIC (see 5.4).
+The KIC Legal Entity is composed of the following bodies: (1) Partner Assembly (PA); (2) Supervisory Board (SB); and (3) Management Team (MT).
+In addition, ancillary bodies with advisorv functions established as needed (e.g. Legal Working Group, IP